SpongeBob SquarePants: The Cosmic Shake: Plot

-Development
+Development and release

 The Cosmic Shake was developed by Purple Lamp Studios, who had previously developed SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated (2020).
 The game was conceived as a spiritual sequel to the original Battle for Bikini Bottom (2003), and was green-lit by Nickelodeon and THQ Nordic following the commercial success of Rehydrated.
 While Battle for Bikini Bottom has three playable characters, SpongeBob, Patrick, and Sandy, each with one or more special abilities, Purple Lamp decided to have SpongeBob be the only playable character in The Cosmic Shake and give him a lot of new abilities.
 The developers focused on making the game more story-driven and fast-paced than its predecessor, as well as making players revisit challenges and missions more frequently.
-Unlockable costumes were made a core focus of game.
-The game features voice-acting from the show's original cast, with the Purple Lamp also working closely with writers from the series.
+Unlockable costumes were made a core focus of the game.
+The game features voice-acting from the show's original cast, with Purple Lamp also working closely with writers from the series.

-Release

 THQ Nordic first announced the game in September 2021, as a part of its tenth-anniversary showcase.
 A new trailer featuring gameplay was unveiled at the end of THQ Nordic's game showcase in August 2022.
 A playable demo of the game was presented at Gamescom 2022.
 Later in September, during a Nintendo Direct presentation, it was revealed that the game would release in 2023.

 The Cosmic Shake was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on January 31, 2023.
 A limited physical edition, the "BFF Edition", was released on all platforms, and includes a SpongeBob statue, an inflatable Patrick, an amulet with necklace, miniature bouncing balls, placemats, "Costume Pack" DLC, and a special box.
+In September 2023, THQ Nordic announced that the game would release for PlayStation 5 and Xbox Series X/S on October 16, 2023, before being delayed to October 23.
+Mobile versions for iOS and Android were announced in November and released on December 12, 2023.

 Reception

-SpongeBob SquarePants: The Cosmic Shake received "mixed or average" reviews, according to review aggregator Metacritic.
+SpongeBob SquarePants: The Cosmic Shake received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Destructoid praised the variety of the game, writing "Each world brings with it a unique feel and presentation, from chasing down some cosmetics in Medieval Sulfur Fields to setting up a light show in Halloween Rock Bottom".

+Sales

+According to GameSensor, over 60,000 players added The Cosmic Shake to their Steam accounts' wish list even a month before its release.
+It sold almost 50,000 units during the first month of release on Steam.
+The game reached tenth place on the sales chart in the United Kingdom.

+In May 2023, Embracer Group (owner of THQ Nordic) stated that initial sales of the game were below expectations, but they expected it to "have a long tail of revenue".

+Future

+A sequel, SpongeBob SquarePants: Titans of the Tide, is set to be released in November 2025.